 Fake addresses spotted in California led to a string of drug busts all the way to New York and New Jersey.
 In 1996 a San Diego team launched an extensive drug interdiction program.
 It began with targeting packages suspected of containing drugs or drug payments.
 When they investigated the addresses on the packages, they found that most shared the same fake location that put the imaginary address a few blocks too far west into the Pacific Ocean.

-They matched the packages’ addresses to surveillance photos of customers suspected of mailing drugs.
+The law enforcement team matched the packages’ addresses to surveillance photos of customers suspected of mailing drugs.
 After the photos were provided to postal clerks, one recognized a suspect in the post office and copied down his license plate information.
-Inspectors, with assistance from local law enforcement, identified a person named Alan Elfand.
-His name was the first clue that led to a family crime network.
-Alan’s cousin John was associated with the Tijuana, Mexico-based Arellano Felix Organization drug cartel.
-John’s father, Ralph, had ties to organized crime on the East Coast.
-The Elfands were making $2 million per year on trafficking drugs through the mail.
+Postal inspectors, with assistance from local law enforcement, identified a suspect.
+His name was the first clue that appeared to lead to a family crime network that involved an uncle and cousins too.
+They were suspected of making $2 million per year on trafficking drugs through the mail.

-After months of detective work, inspectors made a case against the traffickers.
-Federal and local law enforcement from the San Diego area, New Jersey, and New York areas coordinated their information.
-In 1998, a raid on Alan’s residence in La Jolla, California, turned up stashes of cash, a small crop of marijuana, and copious boxes of dryer sheets, which were used in the mailing packages to try to mask the drugs’ odor.
-Meanwhile officials in New York City went after Alan’s uncle Ralph.
-In Ralph’s four-story warehouse, officers uncovered the largest indoor marijuana production plant in the city’s history—with over 2000 plants in the several thousand foot space.
-The case against the Elfands and their associates was solid and resulted in 14 convictions without having to go to trial.
-Alan and Ralph Elfand received five-year sentences each; John got ten years.
+After months of detective work, postal inspectors made a case against the traffickers.
+Federal and local law enforcement from the San Diego, New Jersey, and New York areas coordinated their information.
+In 1998, a raid on a suspect’s residence in La Jolla, California, turned up stashes of cash, a small crop of marijuana, and copious boxes of dryer sheets, which may have been intended for the mailing packages to try to mask the drugs’ odor.
+Meanwhile officials in New York City looked into a warehouse owned by the suspect’s uncle and uncovered over 2000 marijuana plants growing indoors.
+The case against the suspects and their associates was considered solid and resulted in fourteen convictions without having to go to trial.
+The suspect, his uncle, and two cousins received between five and ten-year sentences.